KDE/kpmcore/README.md

     QList<Device*> devices = operationStack->previewDevices();
 ```

-When `deviceScanner` scans for the devices in a background thread.
+Then `deviceScanner` scans for the devices in a background thread.
 After
 scanning is complete `DeviceScanner::finished()` signal will be emitted.
 Then the devices can accessed using `operationStack->previewDevices()`.